New pill aims to keep breast cancer from coming back in women with certain gene mutations

 Summary

-This study tests whether adding the drug fluzoparib to standard treatment can help prevent breast cancer from coming back in women with early-stage breast cancer who have specific gene changes (HRR mutations).
-About 334 women will be randomly assigned to receive either fluzoparib plus standard care or standard care alone for one year.
-The main goal is to see if fluzoparib improves the time women stay cancer-free.
+This study tests whether adding fluzoparib (a daily pill for one year) to standard treatment can help prevent breast cancer from returning in women with early-stage breast cancer who have inherited changes in HRR genes.
+About 334 women aged 18-75 will be randomly assigned to receive either fluzoparib plus standard care or standard care alone.
+The main goal is to see if fluzoparib improves the time women stay cancer-free after surgery.

 Disclaimer Read more